 Heritage Village is a testament to Bedouin culture.
 It resembles an authentic Bedouin camp and features a customary mosque, mud houses, and a traditional Bedouin souk.
 Visitors can shop, take tours of the village and enjoy camel rides.

 One of the most impressive wildlife sanctuaries is the UAE is the Arabian Wildlife Center in Sharjah.
 The facility houses more than 100 extinct and current animals from the Arabian Peninsula.
 There is a small bird aviary, an insect, reptile and fish house and an area featuring various desert cats.

 Things to Do in Dubai

 Due to its impressive number of shopping malls and souks, Dubai is a shopper’s paradise, frequently called “the shopping capital of the Middle East”.
 At Dubai’s shopping centers visitors can find a wide range of products including cars, haute couture clothing, jewelry, electronics, furnishing, perfumes, sporting tools, etc. at reduced prices.
 Shops usually open from 9 am to 10 pm and on weekends until midnight.
-Visitors can apply for shopping cards in major malls and receive important discount.
+Visitors can apply for shopping cards in major malls and receive an important discount.

 Dubai Creek Ride

 The city has various excellent public and private beaches where visitors have the chance of soak up the sun or practice different sea-sports in the hot, white and very salty waters of Dubai, like scuba diving, surfing, skiing and fishing.
 The beach parks have diverse facilities including changing rooms and play zones.
-Visitors can also travel 90-minute road to Khor Fakkan in Sharjah, where there are beautiful coral reefs supporting extensive aquatic life that includes kingfish, jackfish, red snapper, barracuda and rock cod.
+Visitors can also travel the 90-minute road to Khor Fakkan in Sharjah, where there are beautiful coral reefs supporting extensive aquatic life that includes kingfish, jackfish, red snapper, barracuda and rock cod.